Idaho Clinical Psychologist Salary Outlook

 Similarly, clinical psychologist employment is more common in some areas of the state than others.

-Idaho cities and non-metro areas by average clinical psychologist employment per 1,000 jobs
+Idaho cities and non-metro areas by clinical psychologist employment per 1,000 jobs

 Who’s Hiring for Clinical Psychologists in Idaho?